Stockstadt Roman Fort: Vicus and burial grounds

 The fort village (vicus) extended along the River Main to the north and south of the fort.
 As with the fort's interior development, only lower-lying features such as cellars and hypocausts have been documented.
 Consequently, it is not possible to gain a coherent picture of the residential development.
 Nevertheless, over 50 cellars or stone buildings were excavated by Wirth.
 The extension of the via principalis to the north and south constituted the principal axis of the camp village.
 In certain instances, the road was identified and found to be nine metres in width.
 To the south of the fort, the settlement appears to have been more densely populated, to the extent that the road was no longer sufficient for access.
 A second road ran in a parallel direction approximately 100 metres to the west, which presumably reached the rear fort gate (porta decumana).

 Many of the cemeteries have been excavated, especially to the north of the railway line and the redoubt.
 Several individual finds in the vicus have been included in the archaeological research.

-About 100 metres north of the cohort fort, near the banks of the Main, a brick kiln dating from 95-125 CE was discovered, which, according to the stamps, was operated by the Cohors III Aquitanorum (3rd cohort of the Aquitani).
+About 100 metres north of the cohort fort, near the banks of the Main, a brick kiln dating from 95 to 125 CE was discovered, which, according to the stamps, was operated by the Cohors III Aquitanorum (3rd cohort of the Aquitani).
 Another kiln belonging to the same unit was discovered 75 metres from the southern corner of the fort.
 The bricks were mainly used for buildings inside the stone fort.

 Depiction of a bridge on Trajan's Column, which is very similar to the wooden structure of the Stockstadt landing stage.